-These easy vegetarian recipes for beginners are delicious ways to eat plant based meals, from easy dinner ideas to breakfast essentials.
+These easy vegetarian recipes for beginners are delicious ways to eat vegetarian meals, from plant based dinner ideas to breakfast essentials.

 If we’re talking easy vegetarian recipes for beginners, this one is probably the easiest breakfast you’ll ever make.
 Promise.
-Yes, it’s instant oatmeal that’s homemade, so you don’t have to buy those storebought packets that have additives and sugar!
+Yes, it’s instant oatmeal that’s homemade, so you don’t have to buy those store bought packets that have additives and sugar!
 The instant oatmeal mixes up in just 5 minutes, and makes enough for breakfasts throughout the week.
-Just add water and microwave for 2 minutes!
 It’s a genius life hack that makes for simple mornings.

-Let’s go back to super simple again for moment, shall we?
 This 5 minute pesto arugula breakfast sandwich is a fitting vegetarian recipe for beginners because it shows how thoughtfully flavored food doesn’t have to take hours to make.
-Pesto is one of our tricks to adding big flavor in no time (you can make your own or purchase a jar).
+Pesto is one of our tricks to adding big flavor in no time.
 Slather pesto on an English muffin, quick wilt some arugula, top with an egg and you’re in business!
-Though it’s called a breakfast sandwich, we often eat these sandwiches for dinner.
+(And you can eat it for dinner, too.)

-This recipe is relatively new but we’ve started to recommend it as one of our top vegetarian recipes for beginners.
+Here's another one of our top vegetarian recipes for beginners.
 Why?
 In just 25 minutes, you have a fresh bowl of delicious vegetables that’s smothered in a tangy lemon tahini sauce.
-If you’re just starting to eat plant based recipes or have been eating them for years, this one is a truly tasty way to eat your veggies.
+It's a truly tasty way to eat your veggies.
 Pro tip: we used couscous in this bowl because it’s so quick to cook: bring it to a boil and then turn off the heat for 5 minutes!
-It’s the perfect side dish for fast and easy dinner ideas.
+It’s the perfect side dish for fast vegetarian meals.

 This one’s a treasure: a silky smooth tomato basil soup floating with doughy gnocchi pasta!
 It requires only a bit of chopping to get big flavor, and the vibe is extra cozy.
 Here, the tangy flavor comes from both the tomatoes and deglazing the pan with a bit of white wine vinegar before simmering the soup.
 Deglazing?
-Yes, our vegetarian recipes for beginners can teach age old cooking techniques at the same time!
-This one is vegan and plant based if you buy vegan gnocchi; the Parmesan cheese is optional!
+Yes, our vegetarian recipes for beginners can teach age old cooking techniques at the same time.

 Here’s another of our vegetarian recipes for beginners that’s so flavorful, you don’t miss the meat.
 This one features Moroccan spices: cumin, coriander, turmeric, ginger, and cinnamon, and it’s finished off with a squeeze of lemon.
 With the contrasting sweetness of the sweet potatoes, it’s complex and cozy all at the same time.
-Keep it vegan and plant based and serve with quinoa, or if you’re vegetarian add a dollop of Greek yogurt for a creamy sauce to bring it all together.
+It's vegan and plant based as is, or add a dollop of Greek yogurt for a creamy sauce to bring it all together.

-A good simple pasta is a must for vegetarian recipes for beginners, and this creamy vegan pasta marinara does not disappoint!
-The tomato based sauce is mixed with a dollop of creamy cashew sauce for a delicious, protein filled vegan pasta.
-It has all the cozy feelings of a pot of spaghetti, with a flavor that’s developed and more complex.
+A good simple pasta is a must for vegetarian recipes for beginners, and this homemade pasta marinara does not disappoint!
+The tomato based sauce is so, so simple: it involves no chopping at all and is full of flavor.
+It has all the cozy feelings that a big pot of spaghetti brings.

-These Thai style baked sweet potatoes are one of our easy vegetarian favorites, because of the big flavor in this simple concept.
+These Thai style baked sweet potatoes are one of our favorite easy vegetarian dinner recipes, because of the big flavor in this simple concept.
 If you have an Instant Pot, you can use it here to get perfectly cooked, moist sweet potatoes.
-Otherwise, simply roast the sweet potatoes in the oven while you prepare the toppings: a fresh, crunchy Thai-style pepper and cabbage slaw and a creamy peanut sauce.
+Or, use our Quick Baked Sweet Potato to roast it in the oven.
+Accessorize with a fresh, crunchy Thai-style pepper and cabbage slaw and a creamy peanut sauce.
 We’ve heard from many readers and followers that this one is a family favorite!

 Who says fried rice needs…rice?
 This vegetable packed quinoa fried rice is big on flavor and vegetables: we’ve packed in all sorts of veggies to help you get your greens in the most delicious way.
 Garlic and ginger make this one taste just like takeout!
 It’s one of our favorite vegetarian recipes for beginners since it’s so flavorful and a great way to use up leftovers.